swiftlang/swift-evolution/proposals/0258-property-wrappers.md

    var $x: DelayedMutable<Int> = DelayedMutable<Int>()
    var x: Int { /* access via $x.value */ }
    ```

+  When there are multiple, composed property wrappers, only the first (outermost) wrapper needs to have an `init()`.

 ### Type inference with wrappers